fluorine/GraphicMathNotation/SPECIFICATION.md

 This text contains the specification for my new math notation.

+You can use it to describe mathematical relaations.
+This notation is a way to write **expressions**, rather than to explain or describe how math operations shoul work.

 ## General rules
-* All operands are integers or variables.
-No decimals or negative numbers are allowed, since there are different ways to represent them using the operators.
+* All operands are positive integers, constansts or variables.
+  No decimals or negative numbers are allowed, since there are different ways to represent them using the given operators.
+* Variables can be words, or even phrases.
-* All operators are simple open figures.
-They can have symmetric branches, and all symmetric branches are commutative.
+* All operators are simple geometrical figures.
+All symmetric branches represent commutative (or exchangable) operands.
+* Isolation of variables is not required, and the concept itself is meaningless in this notation.
+However, this notation may help us isolate any variable when describing the expression using the traditional math notation.

 ##The T operator